May 20, 2019

 People that had a $300k budget are just now focusing on properties under $200,000, and so on up the price point ladder.
 Most Canadians are realizing that their dollar will be devalued for at least the next 2 – 3 years, from what all the experts are saying, and quite possibly never return to its glory days.
 Since prices here will ultimately go up 10% to 15% or more during that time, my Canadian buyers are realizing it is better to bite the bullet now, than hope to find a discounted house in 2021.
 And again, the increase in the price tag is not as big of a concern as the lack of choices at that particular price point.

 We are expecting 2019 / 2020 to be record years for hotel and VRBO rental occupancy, as each year continuously surpasses the previous.
 As usually happens, many of these people will start their search for a piece of paradise, after they return from their trips.
 Also, many retirees, who might have been contemplating other Latin American countries, now realize the extreme risks and inherent dangers of living in those places.
 Costa Rica is still the safest country south of Texas and the most stable democracy in the region.
 On September 15, 2021 we will celebrate 200 YEARS of Independence.
 Now that is a party you do not want to miss.
 Put it on your calendar.
-With massive hurricanes still being an issue in the Caribbean, our calm weather and consistent climate, keeps pulling more and more buyers away from there, and headed our way.
+With massive hurricanes still being an issue in the Caribbean, our calm weather and consistent climate keeps pulling more and more buyers away from there and headed our way.
 We just keep rocking and rolling.

-Probably the most enjoyable part about living here, is seeing how many more people are making this their full-time home.
+Probably the most enjoyable part about living here is seeing how many people are making this their full-time home.
 Our community keeps expanding, as retirees are making this their permanent residence.
 What is truly exciting, is seeing how many YOUNG people, are moving here; many families with children, in their 20’s and 30’s.
-They have the entrepreneurial spirit, and see that opportunities are everywhere, for someone with a vision, some cash in their pocket and a good work ethic.
+They have the entrepreneurial spirit and see opportunities are everywhere, for someone with a vision, some cash in their pocket and a good work ethic.
 They are relocating here and opening all the services that the Ex Pats and tourists need and desire so badly.
 Many of them are making more money than they did back home, and obviously having a much better quality of life.
-What a great lifestyle, to be able to work and live in paradise, put your children in first class bilingual schools, and on your free time, being able to soak up everything this amazing little country has to offer.
+What a great lifestyle, to be able to work and live in paradise, put your children in first class bilingual schools, and in your free time, being able to soak up everything this amazing little country has to offer.
 I moved here when I was 38.
 I still wish I came at 25.

 I am most proud of how the entire community comes together to help the Ticos, their local town and various charities.
 It seems EVERYONE is involved in one project or another, and the support is amazing.
 I want to thank everyone who has contributed by purchasing TANK TOPS FLIP FLOPS shirts.
 We have raised over $35,000 in the last year for various charities, causes, schools, teams, and local projects.
 GOD BLESS YOU.
 I always have shirts for sale, so if you want to participate, contact me.